Akins vs Crockett High School: TEA Scores and South Austin Value

 Closing the Gaps C (77/100) C (70/100)

-TEA Distinctions 7 of 7 earned 7 of 7 earned
+TEA Distinctions 6 of 7 earned Not verified

-Akins leads Crockett by six points in both School Progress and Academic Growth, which reflects its early college model.
+Akins leads Crockett by five points in School Progress and four points in Academic Growth, which reflects its early college model.
 When students are taking college level coursework through ACC, the growth metrics tend to reflect that additional rigor.
-Crockett’s Closing the Gaps score of 70 is the lowest number on its card, but that is still a passing score, and the 7 of 7 distinctions suggest the school is making meaningful progress across student groups even if the overall number does not look flashy.
+Crockett’s Closing the Gaps score of 70 is the lowest number on its card, but that is still a passing score.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Akins Early College HS school page or the Crockett High School school page.